Did you know you can now book a picnic or fire pit online?

 • Booked groups are responsible for the clearing and removal of all garbage items in their area.
 The designated booked picnic area must be left in the same condition as prior to your arrival.

 • Caregivers must accompany and fully supervise the children in their care within the water park at all times.
-Please refer to Admission Requirements at top of this list for appropriate ratios.
+Refer to Admission Requirements for appropriate ratios.

 • Caregivers of the appropriate gender(s) must be available for appropriate supervision in respective change rooms.